hyperledger-solang/solang/docs/language.rst

 .. note::

-  Parity Substrate allows multiple constructors to be defined, which is not true for Hyperledge Burrow or other Ethereum Style blockchains.
+  Parity Substrate allows multiple constructors to be defined, which is not true for Hyperledge Burrow or ewasm.
 So, when building for Substrate, multiple constructors can be defined as long as their argument list is different (i.e. overloaded).

   When the contract is deployed in the Polkadot UI, the user can select the constructor to be used.